rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

-Time had stopped, if anything momentarily, to allow us examine the thoughts of the children.
+Time had stopped, if anything momentarily, to allow us to examine the thoughts of the children.

 Amir had started to notice that, the Tiger was losing some of his ‘cool’ factor.